mbbischoff/website/_posts/2019-10-09-gender-reveal-scotus-lgbtq-discrimination-cases.markdown

 - culture
 tags:
 - gender
-- trans
+- transgender
-- podast
+- podcast
 image: gender-reveal.jpeg
 description: 'Whether you need some context on yesterday’s Supreme Court cases, some hope for the future, or a reminder that trans people are people: go listen to the latest episode of one of my new favorite podcasts, Gender Reveal, hosted by Molly Woodstock.'
-format: tweet
+format: link
-color: cyan
 ---

 Whether you need some context on yesterday’s Supreme Court cases, some hope for the future, or a reminder that trans people are people: go listen to the [latest episode](http://gender.libsyn.com/bonus-scotus-lgbtq-discrimination-cases) of one of my new favorite podcasts, Gender Reveal, hosted by Molly Woodstock.